 2 – Galatea:

-It’s now time to shed light on the interactive fiction titles we revealed earlier.
+It’s now time to shed light on the interactive fiction games we revealed earlier.
 This entrant in our games similar to Facade roster revolves around the Greek myth that’s christened with the same name.
 It’s the one where the sculpture of a woman created by Pygmalion of Cyprus, comes to life.
 The title is fashioned by Emily Short and forays onto the scene with the tagline, ‘a conversation with a work of art.’
 The gameplay involves a single conversation that takes place with just one character.
 The outcome depends solely on your decisions.

 And unlike the other titles that are categorized under the traditional IF genre, this one has no single path to success.
 The character has lots of say and reacts accordingly to your statements.
 And although it takes around 10 minutes to complete the whole scenario, you can replay the same if you want to experience all the endings.
 There’s an online version as well as a dedicated link located on the creator’s homepage.